Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### APPENDIX: A READING LIST FOR THE PERFORMANCE-OBSESSED

 1. **[Intel® 64 and IA-32 Architectures Optimization Reference Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html)**: The holy bible.
-Straight from the source.
-Every optimization trick Intel's engineers want you to know.
+Straight from Intel.
+Every optimization trick they want you to know.

-2. **[What Every Programmer Should Know About Memory](https://www.akkadia.org/drepper/cpumemory.pdf)** by Ulrich Drepper: A legendary paper that is still profoundly relevant.
+2. **[What Every Programmer Should Know About Memory](https://www.akkadia.org/drepper/cpumemory.pdf)** by Ulrich Drepper: A legendary paper that's still relevant.
 If you want to understand why memory access patterns matter more than algorithms, start here.

-3. **[Agner Fog's Optimization Manuals](https://www.agner.org/optimize/)**: An incredible and accessible resource covering C++ optimization, assembly, and detailed microarchitectural analysis.
+3. **[Agner Fog's Optimization Manuals](https://www.agner.org/optimize/)**: An incredible resource covering C++ optimization, assembly, and microarchitectural analysis.
 Agner's instruction tables are the gold standard.

-4. **[CS:APP – Computer Systems: A Programmer's Perspective](http://csapp.cs.cmu.edu/)**: The foundational textbook for understanding how computers actually work, from the hardware up.
+4. **[CS:APP – Computer Systems: A Programmer's Perspective](http://csapp.cs.cmu.edu/)**: The foundational textbook for understanding how computers actually work.
 Chapter 5 on optimizing program performance is particularly relevant.

 5. **[Performance Analysis and Tuning on Modern CPUs](https://book.easyperf.net/perf-book)** by Denis Bakhvalov: A modern, practical guide to performance engineering with extensive coverage of profiling tools.